 Ellettsville is a somewhat small town located in the state of Indiana.
 With a population of 6,747 people and three constituent neighborhoods, Ellettsville is the 101st largest community in Indiana.

-Unlike some towns, Ellettsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ellettsville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ellettsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ellettsville is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Ellettsville who work in office and administrative support (20.46%), sales jobs (7.80%), and teaching (7.40%).

 Also of interest is that Ellettsville has more people living here who work in computers and math than 95% of the places in the US.